Karcanimal/Karcanimal.github.io/index.md

 # _Code Review_

-The importance of a code review cannot be underestimated.
-The ability for the development team to have a structured environment can improve the overall team knowledge and ensure the consistency of the code base can be improved.
+Below you can find the link to the informal code review where I talk about the intital code base and the improvement that are going to be made.

 ### _Code Review Videos Link_